Neurales/Neurales_Beta/README.md

 # What is Neurales?

 Neurales is an easy way to use machine learning.
-We wrote all the code so you can focus on solving probelms.
+We wrote all the code so you can focus on everything else.

-Currently Neurales has ten tools machine learning tools.
+Currently Neurales has ten customizeable machine learning tools.

 * Autoencoders
-*
-*
-*
-*
-*
+* Classification
-*
+* Regression
-*
+* Covolutional Neural Networks
-*
+* Generative Adversarial Networks
-*
+* Object Detection
-*
+* Style Transfer

 All rights reserved by S.E.R.R.I Technologies (Owner of Neurales)
 	Website: https://neurales.ai/

+# Features
+* Plotting for visualization
+* Disparate Impact Analysus for bias indications
+* Neuroevolution for automated model tuning

 # Setup